Here are some FAQs about our shopping guide tables

 We are an independent not-for-profit co-operative and need the revenue generated by subscribers to fund our research and campaign work.

-Most guides are open for all users but others are only available to subscribers.
-When guides have been on the site for 6 months we often move the paywall so that all users can see the score tables and Best Buy recommendations.
+Other guides are partially open to everyone, with all the narrative and some scores avaiable, with some information for subscribers only.
+New guides have all their scores for subscribers only.
+When guides have been on the site for 6 months we often partially remove the paywall so that all users can see the score tables and Best Buy recommendations.
 But you'll still need to subscribe to see all the stories behind the scores.

 How do I see all the information?

-Check out our sample guide to booksellers if you haven't yet subscribed to see what is included.
+Check out our sample guide to bookshops if you haven't yet subscribed to see what is included.

 How are brands selected?